vishvAsa/kalpAntaram/kANe/v1p1/51_laugAxi.md

 529

 Maskarin on Gaut.
 Dh.
 S. appears to quote Laugākşi as Lokāksi.
 On Gaut.
-10. 42 ( about the finding of treasure trove) Lokāksi is quoted as "anubhūticibnāni musitvã gļhnataḥ pūrvasāhusam dandah tad-dravya dvigunam ca rājā haret'.
+10. 42 ( about the finding of treasure trove) Lokāksi is quoted as "anubhūticibnāni musitvā gļhnataḥ pūrvasāhusam dandah tad-dravya dvigunam ca rājā haret'.
 Maskarin quotes verses of Lokāksi on Gaut.
 14. 1, 15.
 1; 22, 18 ( three verses on prāyaścittas for killing a person of pratiloma caste and others also).
 Kalpataru quotes Laugāksi frequently e. g. on Br.
 Kānda Laugākşi is quoted five times ( all prose); Kalpao (on Srāddha ) p.
 98 defines ' Agredidhuşu and didhisū!